About Project Here

 Project Here is dedicated to making substance use prevention education available to every public middle school in Massachusetts to promote social-emotional learning and empower students to make healthy decisions.

-All public middle schools in Massachusetts can register for access to: an Online Toolkit containing dozens of research-based resources for classroom instruction; Project Here Games, an interactive online experience for students; and a Student Support Network through The Herren Project for students who need help, and all components are provided at no cost.
+All public middle schools in Massachusetts can register for access to: an Online Toolkit containing dozens of research-based resources for classroom instruction; and Project Here Games, an interactive online experience for students.
+All components are provided at no cost.

 Project Here also provided public middle schools in Massachusetts the opportunity to apply for a comprehensive, multi-week, evidence-based curriculum, which has been made available to selected schools through a grant application process.
 The grant application period is currently closed.
 For more information about the grant program and the list of awardees, please visit the Grant page.

-By registering for Project Here, schools will gain access to the Online Toolkit, Project Here Games and Student Support Network and will receive support for all components of Project Here.
+By registering for Project Here, schools will gain access to the Online Toolkit and Project Here Games, and will receive support for all components of Project Here.

 Project Here Games